mizunashi-mana/proglang-notes/README.md

 * Ueno, K., Ohori, A., & Otomo, T. (2011).
 An efficient non-moving garbage collector for functional languages.
 Proceeding of the 16th ACM SIGPLAN International Conference on Functional Programming - ICFP ’11, 196. https://doi.org/10.1145/2034773.2034802
 * Ueno, K., & Ohori, A. (2016).
 A fully concurrent garbage collector for functional programs on multicore processors.
 Proceedings of the 21st ACM SIGPLAN International Conference on Functional Programming, 51(9), 421–433. https://doi.org/10.1145/2951913.2951944
 * Gamari, B., & Dietz, L. (2020).
 Alligator collector: a latency-optimized garbage collector for functional programming languages.
 Proceedings of the 2020 ACM SIGPLAN International Symposium on Memory Management, 87–99. https://doi.org/10.1145/3381898.3397214
+* Rick Hudson.
+2018.
+Getting to Go: The Journey of Go’s Garbage Collector.
+The Go Blog.
+Retrieved from https://go.dev/blog/ismmkeynote

 ### I/O Management and Concurrency